API Reference

 async def close_db_session(connect: DBConnect) -> None:

 Closes the current context session.
 The connection is returned to the pool.
-If you close an uncommitted transaction, the connection will be rolled back.
+If you close an uncommitted transaction, the connection rolls back.

 new_non_ctx_session